MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/student/quest3.md

 Select **Analytics** from the menu and switch to the **Rule templates** tab.

 Search for a built-in rule template to detect logins from unexpected networks by entering "Login from" in the search bar.
-On the "SAP ETD - Login from unexpected network" built-in rule, select **Create rule**.
+On the **"SAP ETD** - Login from unexpected network" built-in rule, select **Create rule**.
 <p align="center" width="100%">
 <img alt="Step 11" src="assets/quest3/3-11.png"  width="600">
 </p>

-Change the name of your new analytic rule by adding your user name to it, e.g. "SAP - **User1** login from unexpected network".
+Change the name of your new analytic rule by adding your user name to it, e.g. "SAP ETD - **User1** login from unexpected network".
 Optionally, change the description accordingly.

 Click **Next: Set rule logic**.
 <p align="center" width="100%">